Solve linear, quadratic, conic, integer, and nonlinear optimization problems

 Write nonlinear objectives and constraints using functions; write linear objectives and constraints using coefficient matrices.
 Interactively create and solve the problem with the Optimize Live Editor task and then generate code for sharing or use in your application.

-Use the Optimize Live Editor task to help choose a solver suitable for the type of problem when using the solver-based approach.
-The solver is automatically selected in the problem-based approach.
+Use the Optimize Live Editor task with the problem-based or solver-based approach to help choose a solver suitable for the type of problem.

 Set optimization options to tune the optimization process, for example, to choose the optimization algorithm used by the solver, or to set termination conditions.
 Set options to monitor and plot optimization solver progress.

 Review the exit messages, optimality measures, and the iterative display to assess the solution.
 Improve performance on nonlinear problems by using automatic differentiation, supplying gradients, or using parallel computing to estimate gradients.

 Apply quasi-Newton, trust-region, or Nelder-Mead simplex algorithms to solve unconstrained problems.
 Apply interior-point, sequential-quadratic-programming (SQP), or trust-region-reflective algorithms to solve constrained problems.